open-neuromorphic/communications/.github/ISSUE_TEMPLATE/event-preparation.md

   - [ ] Configure the destinations (YouTube, LinkedIn) to automatically schedule the upcoming stream placeholders.
 - [ ] **Coordinate Initial Promotion:**
   - [ ] Notify the Social Media Coordinator that the event page is live.
-  - [ ] Work with them to schedule the "1 Week Before" announcement post across all platforms.
+  - [ ] Work with them to schedule the promotional posts across all platforms.
+- [ ] **Update the ONM Calendar:**
+  - [ ] Add the event to the shared Google & Discord Calendar
 - [ ] **Schedule a Tech Check:**
   - [ ] Arrange a brief (15-minute) tech check with the speaker to ensure they are comfortable with StreamYard, test their camera/mic, and walk through the screen-sharing process.